Chenghao-Wen/Chenghaosite/content/en/posts/2024-12-3-CICSIC-where I met with CV and AD.md

   - English
 ---

-During my second year of university, I dedicated all my spare time to an entrepreneurship competition.
+During my second year of university, I dedicated all my spare time to an entrepreneurship competition-CICSIC.
 The project I worked on was a distributed drive chassis motion controller for electric vehicles, led by Dr. Y from the Department of Vehicle Engineering (who was still a candidate at the time).

 Although I frequently doubted my abilities and even considered dropping the project, I persevered.
 Through the process of market analysis and real-world vehicle testing, I developed a deep interest in autonomous driving and computer vision.
 The timeline for this project was from **October 2021 to September 2022**.